milxss/universal_stealer_log_parser/README.md

 **<h1> How to use it?</h1>**

-1. To make it work simply change "main_folder" and "output_folder" values in main.py file to a folder path where logs are situated on your local.
+1. To make it work simply run main.py.
-2. Launch main.py.
+2. You will be asked to specify a main folder path, meaning a path to a folder where unpacked logs are situated.
+Example: Usr/milxss/logs
 3. To thank me, you can star this GitHub repository <3